sonny144/DSA-PROJECT/README.md

 - `DLL` = Doubly Linked List (not lib)
 - The function for adding songs to playlist is contained in `Playlist.java` as it is necessary for the class to refer to itself to alter entries in the DLL
-- `Service` files include all functions for managing a feature unless otherwise specified, such as in the case of above.
+- `Service` files include all functions for managing a feature unless otherwise specified, such as in the case of above
+- `Playlist` is an obj with a name and x number of `PlaylistNode`s; `plGlobal` is an arraylist with y number of `Playlist`s
+- All playlists are stored in `plGlobal`

 ## Members